 Ms. Shroyer would rather have a system that names all students with a 4.0 GPA or higher a valedictorian.

 “I see how much pressure these kids put on themselves just to be number one,” she said.
 “I’d rather have a system that recognizes all students who get to a certain point.”

 There would be fairness between students and their GPA if all teachers graded assignments in the same manner.
 Some teachers are more lenient in their grading than others and some will bump up a student’s semester grade if they perform well in the class.
 Though multiple students might take the same course, the teacher they get could affect their grade, even if they perform equally as well as another student with a different teacher.

 Eckelbarger and Maciejewski agree that weighted GPA can push students away from their interests.
-Maciejewski said there are students who have signed up for all weighted GPA classes in an effort to steal the title of valedictorian from her.
+Maciejewski said there are students who have signed up for all advanced placement classes in an effort to steal the title of valedictorian from her.

 “Competition in the top ten is something I was not prepared for,” Maciejewski said.
 “It can be alarming when all of a sudden you feel like there is a target on your back.”

-Some competition is healthy, but the battle for the valedictorian title might be too harsh, especially when the only defining factor is GPA.
+Some competition is healthy, but the battle for the valedictorian title might be too harsh, especially when GPA is the only defining factor.